skoky/mylaps-x2-kotlin/README.md

 # ZeroMQ usage

 Usage of ZeroMQ demonstrates how MyLaps SDK passes context to custom handlers.
 The context is ZeroMQ connection/context used in handler to send `Passing` JSON to the ZMQ publisher queue.
+To listen on ZeroMQ messages, use a simple client `zmq/sub.py`

 # Future work TBD